“I do not believe in time, I do believe in water.” Dionne Brand

 I wonder if my great great grandmother, a shipyard worker, a Black woman that built herself and her community a place of serenity and care in the form of a garden, knew that from her one day choosing to carry water to soil, that someday her granddaughter and great great granddaughter would be in a room together talking about plants and the ways we look to them to care for ourselves and the people we love.
 Whether she did or not I thank her anyway.
 The lesson still holds true.
 Time reverberates.
 Time is care.
 Time is water.

-(Do you remember the seed I offered you in the beginning?
-I’m planting mine here ( ).
+Do you remember the seed I offered you in the beginning?
+I’m planting mine here (🌰).
 I’m planting it with the hope that we commit to learn to hold ourselves and each other softly.
 I’m planting it with the wish that we learn the future is brightest where interdependent care networks are gardened.
-I’m planting it with the hope that great networks take great time, and that a wider margin of freedom is possible in every act of tending we can commit to.
+I’m planting it with the knowing that great networks take great time.
+That a wider margin of freedom is possible in every act of tending we commit to.
 Do you believe in my smallness?
 I believe in yours.
 In our collective smallness I see oceans.
 I see water that we can use to make this seed grow.
-To call in the future that’s long been growing by movements that have existed before you and I were here.)
+To call in the future that’s long been growing by movements that have existed before you and I were here. (🌱).

 To do yourself or with a collective (could just be you and another friend!)